bigskysoftware/htmx/www/content/essays/right-click-view-source.md

 This radical openness of the client and network protocol, and the culture it produced, was a big part of the success of the early web.

-## Digital Enclosure & Technical Enclosure
+## Digital Enclosure vs. Technical Enclosure

 The [Enclosure Movement](https://en.wikipedia.org/wiki/Enclosure) was a period in English history when what were previously [commons](https://en.wikipedia.org/wiki/Commons) were privatized.